spotify/scio/site/src/paradox/extras/Sort-Merge-Bucket.md

   machine type has several GB of RAM.

 ## Testing
-Currently, mocking data for SMB transforms is not supported in the `JobTest` framework.
+Currently, mocking data for SMB transforms is not supported in the `com.spotify.scio.testing.JobTest` framework.
 See
 @github[SortMergeBucketExampleTest](/scio-examples/src/test/scala/com/spotify/scio/examples/extra/SortMergeBucketExampleTest.scala)
 for an example of using local temp directories to test SMB reads and writes.